LUH-DBS/Uni-Detect/README.md

 Furthermore, the `output/DGov-141/tokens/tokens_dict.pkl` file is created.
 This file contains the token dictionary for the tokenized datalake.

 The Uni-Detect algorithm can solve the following tasks:
-1. Functional Dependency Violation Detection
+1. Functional Dependency Violation Detection:
 `make fd-test`
-2. Numerical Outlier Detection
+2. Numerical Outlier Detection:
 `make no-test`
-3. Spelling Error Detection
+3. Spelling Error Detection:
 `make se-test`
-4. Uniqueness Violation Detection
+4. Uniqueness Violation Detection:
 `make uv-test`

 Results are stored in the `output/DGov-141` directory and the logs are stored in the `logs` directory.